 Must take a walk on the walking path

-The maritime walking path which stretches along the high-rise wall of the fort is quite something special on every evening on warm sunny days, when the diminishing sun reflects in the sea.
+The maritime walking path which stretches along the high-rise wall of the fort is quite something special every evening on warm sunny days when the diminishing sun reflects in the sea.
 It is a safe haven for many couples to enjoy the romance of nightfall.
 Many families are also occurring here as the days wind up to chill out by the sea breeze.

 Where to sleep in Galle

-There is plenty of B&Bs, dormitories, boutique hotels and luxurious hotels suitable for short trips and long term holidays.
-A large number of tourist anchoring in Galle for 2-3 weeks to many months.
-A large number of boutique hotels are scattered within the borders of the Galle fort, most of them provide a comfortable stay at an affordable rate.
+There is plenty of B&Bs, dormitories, boutique hotels, and luxurious hotels suitable for short trips and long-term holidays.
+A large number of tourists anchoring in Galle for 2-3 weeks to many months.
+A large number of boutique hotels are scattered within the borders of the Galle Fort, and most of them provide a comfortable stay at an affordable rate.